 Possums are regular visitors to South Australian gardens, especially common brushtail and common ringtail possums.

 Both are nocturnal, but brushtail possums are about the size of a cat, with bushy black tails, thick grey fur and large ears, while ringtails are also grey, but are smaller, with small ears, and skinny, white-tipped tails.

 Brushtails favour big old gum trees with hollows to nest in, but these are becoming few and far between, forcing them to look for alternative accommodation – and that may mean your roof.

-Ringtails, which also nest in trees, don’t usually like this alternative accommodation.
+Ringtails also nest in trees, but unlike brushtails they don’t usually like sheltering in your roof.

-The usual signs of having possums in the roof are heavy bangs on the ceiling or roof at night as they run around, hissing or coughing noises, and stains or a strong ammonia smell caused by their urine.
+The usual signs of having a possum in the roof are heavy bangs on the ceiling or roof at night as they run around, hissing and coughing noises coming from your roof, or stains on your ceiling or a strong ammonia smell caused by their urine.